mkhoshle/IntelEdgeAI-Projects/Computer-Pointer-Controller/starter/README.md

 - Finally the x and y coordinates of the gaze vector will be provided to the mouse controller and the mouse pointer will be moved accordingly.

 ## Benchmarks
 The benchamrk results are shown in the following tables.
 These throughputs and latencies are calculated using DL Workbench for various model precisions.
+I used my laptop with `Intel(R) Core(TM) i5-5257U CPU @ 2.70GHz` to perform these benchmarks.
 <img src="benchmak.png"/>

 ## Results